I basically owe my career to blogging…

 Back in 2010, Micah and I moved to the Phoenix area so I could begin my PhD program at Arizona State University.
 I began my studies in Renaissance literature and started a blog on the side to keep up with friends and family around the world.
 A few months later, I had fallen in love with blogging and social media, and I changed my PhD concentration to writing, rhetorics, and literacies, so I could formally research digital writing and online spaces.

 I have been teaching for more than a decade at the secondary and post-secondary level.
 I am currently an Assistant Professor of English at Vanguard University and the Director of the Writing Center.
-I have taught a variety of classes in composition and literature, including first year composition, research writing, and literary perspectives.
-I am currently developing an interdisciplinary concentration in digital writing at Vanguard.
+I teach a variety of classes in composition and literature, including: first year composition, research writing, digital writing, literary perspectives, creative nonfiction, and advanced journalism.
 Teaching is one of my greatest joys, and I’m convinced my students teach me just as much as I teach them.

 *You can read more about my research and see samples of my teaching materials here.